American Bombshell Joy Corrigan Sizzles In Tiny Black Leather Shorts

 American bombshell Joy Corrigan absolutely sizzled in her latest Instagram post, in which she wore the tiniest pair of shorts possible.
 As if that wasn’t enough, the fabric of the shorts — black leather — further added to the sexiness of the shot.

 In the picture, Joy leaned against a mirror.
-The pose is a clever one, as it allowed Joy to give two different angles of her body.
+The pose is a clever one, as it allowed Joy to showcase two different angles of her body.

 For attire, Joy wore a trendy navy velvet top with a mock-turtleneck.
-The blond beauty paired the shirt with a pair of tiny black shorts which appeared to be made of leather.
-That said, it is very possible that animal lover Joy — who has even founded a charity to protect endangered species — insisted that it be faux.
+The blond beauty teamed the shirt with a pair of tiny black shorts that appeared to be made of leather.
+That said, it is very possible that animal-lover Joy — who has even founded a charity to protect endangered species — insisted that it be faux.

 The shorts featured a high-waisted cut, and the top was tucked in to cinch at her midriff, showcasing her stunning hourglass figure.
 Further accentuating her trim torso was a gold chain belt.

-The shorts sported such a short hemline that they just skirted the top of her toned thighs, and the fabric managed her hug the curve of her hip in a way that fans will surely love.
+The shorts sported such a short hemline that they just skirted the top of her toned thighs, and the fabric managed to hug the curve of her hip in a way that fans will surely love.
 The final touch for Joy’s ensemble was a white jacket that was artfully draped over her right shoulder.

-The jacket appeared to be made of a thick wool material, and featured a lapel accent, adding to the chicness of the ensemble.
+The jacket appeared to be made of a thick wool material, and featured a wide lapel, adding to the chicness of the ensemble.

 Joy’s sole accessory was a pair of gold statement earrings that dangled down towards her chiseled chin.
 She kept her eye makeup minimal, instead focused on a pop of color with a dusty pomegranate lip.

-Her blonde locks were styled naturally, and tossed into a deep side part over her shoulder.
+Her blond locks were styled naturally and tossed into a deep side part over her shoulder.

 The picture earned over 3,500 likes and around 175 comments in under 24 hours.